emscripten-core/emscripten/system/lib/libc/README.md

 Occasionally when working on libc/musl it can be usefull to verify to behavior of upstream musl.
-For example, when trying to determine if a certain behavior is a bug in emscripten, or an upstream but, or just expected musl behavior.
+For example, when trying to determine if a certain behavior is a bug in emscripten, or an upstream bug, or just expected musl behavior.

 When I need to do this I use the Alpine linux docker image.
 Alpine linux is a distro where the sysmtem libc is musl so by default any program you build within